Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Verification Tests

 \subsection{Shifted Distribution}

-To create the shifted set, we start with the distribution of our training prior, detailed in Table \ref{tab:training_prior}.
+To create the shifted test set, we need to define a distribution from which to sample lens parameters.
+We start with the training prior, detailed in Table \ref{tab:training_prior}.
 Then, we shift and narrow the distribution in two key parameters: $\theta_E$ and $\gamma_{\text{lens}}$.
 We choose the shifts to mimic the distribution shift we see in the doppelganger test set.
 We change the distribution for these two parameters as follows:

 All other parameters are sampled in the same way as the training set, and the same simulator is used.
 We draw 20 lenses, both double and quad configurations, from this distribution to make the narrow test set.